 You can see a person’s bio, cover photo, profile photo, following, and the number of tweets, followers, and likes if their Twitter account is private, but you won’t be able to see tweets, posts, media, or photographs in depth.

 On Twitter, the padlock symbolizes a password-protected account.
-Tweets from private accounts can be viewed only if you have been given permission.
+Tweets from private accounts can be viewed only if you have permission.
 Companies and individuals can decide to password-protect their tweets to restrict who can view them.

-Search engines like Google don’t index private Tweets, and online tools services can’t store them.
+Search engines like Google don’t index private Tweets, and online tools and services can’t store them.
 Private Tweets can only be found by you, the Twitter account manager, and your followers.